+Mr. Sullivan is the founder and Chief Executive Officer of KMS Capital Ltd., an advisory firm.
+He was previously the Deputy Chairman of RF Capital Group Inc., a wealth management company.
 Mr. Sullivan served as Deputy Chairman of GMP from 2010 to 2019.
 Prior to this time, Mr. Sullivan served as President of GMP from 1996 to 1999 and Chief Executive Officer of GMP from June 1999 to September 2010.
-Mr. Sullivan has 25 years of experience and relationships in the capital markets.
+Mr. Sullivan has 30 years of experience and relationships in the capital markets.
 During his tenure as Chief Executive Officer at GMP, Mr. Sullivan oversaw the creation and growth of Richardson GMP Limited and GMP Europe as well as GMP's initial public offering in 2003.
 Prior to joining GMP, Mr. Sullivan spent three years in European capital markets and was also a lawyer in general practice in Calgary, Alberta.